SeldaBayman/Nobel_Prizes_Data_Analysis/README.md

 Achievements and Methodology
 Throughout these projects, I have developed a strong proficiency in data analysis and visualization.
 My approach typically involved:

-Data Extraction: Using SQL to extract relevant data from databases.
+Data Extraction: Using Phyton to extract relevant data from databases.
 Data Cleaning and Manipulation: Utilizing Python libraries like Pandas to clean and manipulate data.
-Data Visualization: Creating insightful visualizations using tools like Matplotlib, Seaborn, and Power BI.
+Data Visualization: Creating insightful visualizations using tools like Matplotlib and Seaborn.
 Historical Contextualization: Providing context and narratives to enhance the understanding of the data.

 Future Goals
 Looking ahead, I am eager to deepen my expertise in machine learning and advanced analytics.
 My goal is to apply these skills to solve real-world problems, drive business growth, and contribute to impactful projects.
 I am committed to staying updated with the latest industry trends and tools to remain at the forefront of the data analysis field.

 Connect with Me
 I am always open to new opportunities and collaborations.
 Feel free to connect with me on LinkedIn or visit my Personal Website/Blog for more information about my work.

+Feel free to adjust and personalize this summary further to reflect your individual experiences and insights.
+This detailed narrative will help showcase your analytical skills, project experiences, and dedication to the field of data analysis.